Reinhold Knacke: Aerial victory claims

+According to Aders, Knacke was credited with 44 nocturnal aerial victories.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 45 nocturnal victory claims.
 Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, listing Knacke with 43 nocturnal aerial victories claims, plus one further unconfirmed claim as a destroyer pilot during day operations.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 6255".
 The Luftwaffe grid map (Jägermeldenetz) covered Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were divided into 36 smaller units to give a location area 3 × 4 km in size.